fortinet-fortisoar/widget-funnel-chart/docs/usage.md

     eg. for the above json data, to reder Alert and Indicator's data populate the 'value' field as following
     ![](./media/custom-module-layer.png)

-Note:: If the value of the given key is not a number, ie. it is either the key is invalid or the value isnt a number, then '0' will be displayed and on hover invalid data will be shown.
+Note:  If the value of a given key is not numeric then by default '0' (zero) will be displayed and user will see an error "Invalid data" hover on .

 **2. Dataset : Across Modules**